PM Modi attends mass wedding event in Guj | Politics

 - India

-Prime Minister Narendra Modi on Sunday attended a mass wedding ceremony held in Bhavnagar city of Gujarat and blessed the couples.
+Prime Minister Narendra Modi on Sunday attended a mass wedding ceremony held in Bhavnagar city of Gujarat and asked couples to contribute to the cause of society.

 The event was organised at Jawahar Maidan by a foundation.